A glimpse at Applied Therapeutics Inc.'s potential climb to old highs - The Dwinnex

 Earnings Estimates

-As of right now, 5 analysts gave their recommendation on the stock of the company.
+There are 5 different market analysts currently analyzing its stock.
 On average, analysts expect EPS of -$0.48 for the current quarter, with a high estimate of -$0.42 and a low estimate of -$0.58, while EPS last year was -$1.09.
 The consensus estimate for the next quarter is -$0.47, with high estimates of -$0.4 and low estimates of -$0.55.

 Analysts are recommending an EPS of between -$2.45 and -$2.7 for the fiscal current year, implying an average EPS of -$2.56.
 EPS for the following year is -$1.8, with 5 analysts recommending between -$1.17 and -$2.14.